octospacc/sitoctt/en/Chi-Sono.md

 # End?

 For now, I'm sorry, but that's all.
 If you want to know more, you'll first have to wait until I think of new stuff to write.
-Don't get your hopes up too much, though, considering that this page hasn't expanded substantially for months and months 😬.
+Don't hope too much, though, considering that this page hasn't expanded substantially for months and months 😬.

 Here on the site, however, I have not yet had clear enough ideas, nor the necessary patience, to create huge collections on all those elements of knowledge that I possess on very particular subjects.
 For the moment, at the cost of almost never adding anything, I avoid filling the post with **too much** information; However, I throw them all on [OcttKB](https://kb.octt.eu.org).